Sheaf realization of Bridgeland's Hall algebra of Dynkin type: Introduction

-Let $\mathbf{Q}$ be a finite acyclic quiver whose underlying graph determines a symmetric generalized Cartan matrix, and $\rU_v(\fg)$ be the quantized enveloping algebra (or quantum group) of the corresponding Kac-Moody Lie algebra $\fg$.
-Realization of $\rU_v(\fg)$ via category of quiver representations and its related categories is an important problem in representation theory, and there are developments for this problem.
+Let $\mathbf{Q}$ be a finite acyclic quiver.
+Then its underlying graph determines a symmetric generalized Cartan matrix.
+Let $\fg$ be the corresponding Kac-Moody Lie algebra, and $\bfU_v$ be the quantized enveloping algebra (also called the quantum group) of $\fg$.
+Realization of $\bfU_v$ via category of quiver representations and its related categories such as the category of two-periodic projective complexes, is an important problem in representation theory, and there are developments for this problem.

-Ringel creatively introduced Hall algebra method to realize the nilpotent part $\rU_v(\fn^+)$ of $\rU_v(\fg)$ in \cite{Ringel-1990}.
-He defined an associative algebra for $\rep_{\bbF_q}(\mathbf{Q})$ the category of finite-dimensional $\mathbf{Q}$-representations over a finite field $\bbF_q$, which is called Ringel-Hall algebra.
-If $\mathbf{Q}$ is a Dynkin quiver, he proved this algebra is isomorphic to $\rU_{v=\sqrt{q}}(\fn^+)$, and proved the existence of Hall polynomials which enable him to define the generic Ringel-Hall algebra to realize $\rU_v(\fn^+)$.
-Green generalized this result for any finite acyclic quiver in \cite{Green-1995}.
-He equipped Ringel-Hall algebra with a bialgebra structure by his famous formula, and proved the generic form of composition subalgebra is isomorphic to $\rU_v(\fn^+)$ as bialgebras.
+Ringel creatively introduced Hall algebra method to realize the nilpotent part $\bfU_v^+$ of $\bfU_v$ in \cite{Ringel-1990}.
+He defined an associative algebra $\cH(\cA_q)$ for the category $\cA_q=\rep_{\bbF_q}(\mathbf{Q})$ of finite-dimensional $\mathbf{Q}$-representations over a finite field $\bbF_q$, which is called Ringel-Hall algebra.
+If $\mathbf{Q}$ is a Dynkin quiver, he proved this algebra is isomorphic to $\bfU_{v=\sqrt{q}}^+$, and proved the existence of Hall polynomials which enable him to define the generic Ringel-Hall algebra to realize $\bfU_v^+$.

-Lusztig used perverse sheaves on the varieties of $\mathbf{Q}$-representations over $\overline{\bbF}_q$ to categorify $\rU_v(\fn^+)$ in \cite{Lusztig-1991}.
-He defined the induction and restriction functors which induce a bialgebra structure on the Grothendieck group $\cK^+$ arising from certain perverse sheaves, and proved $\cK^+$ is isomorphic to the integral form $\rU_v^{\cZ}(\fn^+)$, where $\cZ=\bbZ[v,v^{-1}]$.
-The categorification provides $\rU^{\cZ}_v(\fn^+)$ with a $\cZ$-basis given by images of simple perverse sheaves, which is called the canonical basis.
+Lusztig used perverse sheaves on the varieties of $\mathbf{Q}$-representations over $\overline{\bbF}_q$ to categorify $\bfU_v^+$ in \cite{Lusztig-1991}.
+He defined the induction and restriction functors which induce a bialgebra structure on the Grothendieck group $\cK^+$ arising from certain perverse sheaves, and proved $\cK^+$ is isomorphic to the integral form $_{\cZ}\bfU_v^+$ of $\bfU_v^+$, where $\cZ=\bbZ[v,v^{-1}]$.
+The categorification provides $_{\cZ}\bfU_v^+$ with a $\cZ$-basis given by images of simple perverse sheaves, which is called the canonical basis.
+This basis has very remarkable properties and plays an important role in Lie theory.

-The relation between Ringel's realization and Lusztig's categorification is given by sheaf-function correspondence, see \cite{Lusztig-1998} and \cite{Xiao-Xu-Zhao-2019}.
+The relation between Ringel's realization and Lusztig's categorification is given by the sheaf-function correspondence, see \cite{Lusztig-1998} and \cite{Xiao-Xu-Zhao-2019}.